EDCD/EDMarketConnector/docs/Translations.md

 # Translations in Elite Dangerous Market Connector

+The application supports translations for most of the text you will see in its UI.

-Translations are handled on [OneSky](https://oneskyapp.com/), specifically in [this project](https://marginal.oneskyapp.com/collaboration/project/52710).
+Translations are handled on [Crowdin](https://crowdin.com/), specifically in [this project](https://crowdin.com/project/edmarketconnector).

+If you'd like to contribute then please sign in or make an account there.

 ---